artainmo/web-development/mobile/swift/README.md

 Classes are **reference types**.
 Unlike 'value types', 'reference types' are not copied when they are assigned to a variable or constant, or when they are passed to a function.
 Rather than a copy, a reference to the same existing instance is used.

 ## Free tutorials
+### Swift frontend
+After generating swift project with xcode, inside a file named 'Assets.xcassets' we can add logos, colors or other default visuals for consistent use in app.

 ### Use Material Design for swift frontend
 Material Design is a frontend library developed by google and available for a ton of different programming languages.
 Here lies the [documentation](https://m2.material.io/develop/ios) for ios and thus swift.<br>
 Material Design contains different [components](https://m2.material.io/components) that can be used in frontend, such as buttons, cards, app bars...